EEC-Developers/framework/Filter/README.md

 ## Filter Methods
 * init() -- initializes the internal filter queue
-* Process() -- propogates data from the source buffer to all the filter processes in the queue.
+* Process(iter) -- processes the iter to all the filter_process stages in the queue or raises 'FILT' exception if there are no filter_process stages added to the queue.
 * enqueue(filter_process) -- adds the specified filter_process to the end of the queue
+* get_output() -- gets the buffer of the last filter_process.
+It Raises a 'FILT' exception if the filter has no filter_processes added to it.

 # Filter Process
-Each stage of a filter is broken down into multiple filter processes.
+Each filter is broken down into multiple filter_process stages.

 ## Filter Process Methods
 * add(parent, output) -- constructor that adds the process to the parent filter using the output buffer class as storage.
 * process(iterator) -- processes all of the items from the previous output buffer's iterator
 * clear_output() -- called by the process method at the beginning to remove any remaining contents

-## Filter Process Getters
-* get_parent() -- accesses the filter that this process belongs to
 * get_output() -- accesses the handle that outputs to the buffer

 # Splitter